Mastering Futures Session Times: Your Global Trading Guide

 Trading sessions matter because:

-1. Liquidity: More traders active during specific times means easier buying and selling.
+1. Liquidity: More traders active during specific times means easier buying and selling, especially during the active period when liquidity and volatility are at their peak.

 2. Price movement: Major economic news often breaks during certain sessions, causing price swings.